10 UK returnees test COVID-19 positive in K'taka: Minister | Business

 10 UK returnees test COVID-19 positive in K'taka: Minister

-Speaking to reporters, Sudhakar said, things relating to this second strain are still being studied and according to initial studies than the variant found in the UK the one that is of South African origin is intensive. ''Based on the final reports we get, we will take necessary steps.
+Speaking to reporters, Sudhakar said, things relating to this second strain were still being studied and according to initial studies the variant of South African origin was more intensive than the one found in the UK. ''Based on the final reports we get, we will take necessary steps.
 Have trust in the government, before taking any decision we think hundred times.
 Protecting the health of the people is our main priority,'' he added.

 The Minister had recently said that about 2,500 people have come to the state from the UK from November 25 to December 22 in two flights-Air India and British Airways that operate, and efforts were on to trace, monitor their health and subject them to tests.
 The state government had announced to impose night curfew amid concerns over a new COVID-19 variant spreading in the UK, but on Thursday it decided to withdraw the curfew just six hours before it was to kick in, amid opposition from various quarters including opposition parties and a section of media.